 An illustration of the first Labor Day parade, via Wiki Commons

-Though Labor Day has been embraced as a national holiday–albeit one many Americans don’t know the history of–it originated right here in New York City.
-The holiday is a result of the city’s labor unions fighting for worker’s rights throughout the 1800’s.
+Though Labor Day has been embraced as a national holiday–albeit one many Americans don’t know the history of–it originated right here in New York City as a result of the city’s labor unions fighting for worker’s rights throughout the 1800s.
 The event was first observed, unofficially, on Tuesday, September 5th, 1882, with thousands marching from City Hall up to Union Square.
 At the time, the New York Times considered the event to be unremarkable.
-But 135 years later, we celebrate Labor Day on the first Monday of every September as a tribute to all American workers.
+But 138 years later, we celebrate Labor Day on the first Monday of every September as a tribute to all American workers.
 It’s also a good opportunity to recognize the hard-won accomplishments of New York unions to secure a better workplace for us today.

 According to Brownstoner, two different men within the labor movement were credited for the parade.
 Matthew Maguire, a machinist, first proposed a holiday and parade in 1882.
 He was the secretary of the CLU.
 But that same year, Peter J. McGuire, cofounder of the American Federation of Labor, also proposed a parade.
 The debate between the original founder of Labor Day was never settled, though Matthew Maguire usually gets the credit.

 The parade began outside City Hall, with the CLU advertising it as a display of the “strength and esprit de corps of the trade and labor organizations.”
 It was important to the event that the men gave up a day’s pay to partake in the festivities.
 And they did arrive in droves, with banners and signs with slogans like “NO MONEY MONOPOLY” and “LABOR BUILT THIS REPUBLIC AND LABOR SHALL RULE IT.”